peteroupc/encoding/docs/PeterO.Text.Encodings.md

         this PeterO.Text.ICharacterEncoding encoding,
         System.IO.Stream input);

 Converts a character encoding into a character input stream, given a data stream.
-The input stream doesn't check the first few bytes for a byte-order mark indicating a Unicode encoding such as UTF-8 before using the character encoding's decoder.In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows:  `encoding.GetDecoderInput(input)` .
+The input stream doesn't check the first few bytes for a byte-order mark indicating a Unicode encoding such as UTF-8 before using the character encoding's decoder.In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows: `encoding.GetDecoderInput(input)
+        ` .
 If the object's class already has a GetDecoderInput method with the same parameters, that method takes precedence over this extension method.

-In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows:  `encoding.GetDecoderInput(input)` .
-If the object's class already has a  `GetDecoderInput`  method with the same parameters, that method takes precedence over this extension method.
+In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows: `encoding.GetDecoderInput(input)
+        ` .
+If the object's class already has a `GetDecoderInput ` method with the same parameters, that method takes precedence over this xtension method.

 <b>Parameters:</b>